mayannaoliveira/journey-to-hackerank-ruby/README.md

 </div>
 </br>

-# Journey to HackeRank SQL
+# Journey to HackeRank Ruby

 [HackerRank](https://www.hackerrank.com/) is an excellent platform to learn programming, this repository is all of my steps in HackerRank learning more about Ruby peogramming.